IPv6 Packets Header Overview

 Understanding IPv6 Packet Header Extensions

 Any header followed by an extension header contains a Next Header value that identifies the extension header type.
-Extension headers always follow the basic IPv6 header in order as shown in Table 1:
+Extension headers may be placed between the IPv6 header and the upper-layer header in a packet.
+Figure 1 shows an IPv6 packet with the hop-by-hop options header.
+Similarly, an IPv6 header can carry zero, one, or more extension headers, each identified by the Next Header field of the preceding header.
+Extension headers always follow the basic IPv6 header in the order as shown in Table 1:

 Table 1: IPv6 Extension Headers